suralmasha/RuTranscript/README.md

 >>> ru_transcript.transcribe()
 ```

-You can also highlight the stresses in your text.
-You can stress both one word from the text and all words in the text.
-To do this, put the "+" sign **after** the stressed vowel and put the new text in an additional variable (in the example - `stressed_text_if_have`).
-If you want to put a stress mark before a stressed vowel, specify it using the parameter `stress_place='before'`.
+You may define stresses both for one word and for all words in the text.
+To do this, put a stress symbol (preferably '+') before or after the stressed vowel
+and put the stressed text in an additional variable (in the example - `stressed_text_if_have`).
+To define where you've putted the stress mark use the parameter `stress_place='before'`.

 **Important!** The number of words in these two texts must match.